 You can participate in teams.
 The team members should be announced at the enrollment stage and will be considered to have an equal contribution.

 - CSV file with the model output for the provided test set.
 This ASCII file will have Ne rows with 256 values each, where Ne is the number of examples in the test set.
+The ordering scheme of these 256 values is discussed here.
+In case the participant adopts a row-wise ordering, the organizers will try to convert to the correct ordering, but the participants are strongly encouraged to use the correct ordering.

 - Their own ML model, which can consist of a neural network, decision trees, or any other model trained solely with the provided data.